 The Data Consumer sends an HTTP GET request to the server based on a known resource id from the Data Responder.
-This operation will return a Bundle that was previously identified in a search/or prior retrieval or an embedded attachment in DocumentReference or a Binary resource.
+This operation will return a Bundle that was previously identified in a search/or prior retrieval of FHIR Resources.